-- 1. Uses Permitted, provided that no buildings are located within one hundred (100) feet of a district boundary line: - a.
+- Uses Permitted, provided that no buildings are located within one hundred (100) feet of a district boundary line: - a.
 Conservation areas for water, water supply, plants, and wildlife, dams necessary for achieving this purpose. - b.
 Farming and horticulture, including raising, harvesting and storing crops, truck gardening, grazing, dairying, and poultry and livestock raising, but not including piggeries or the raising of animals for fur. - c.
 Orchards, nurseries, forests, and tree farms, provided that any logging equipment or other equipment necessary for these uses is normally stored in an enclosure, or is not visible from district or property boundaries. - d.
-Recreation, including golf courses, ski areas and tows, municipal, county or state parks (but not an amusement park), boating, fishing, hunting (where legally permitted), marinas, landings, and any non-commercial recreation use. - e.
-Single-family detached dwellings for the owner, operator or caretaker of a use permitted in paragraph 1. a-d above, or of a use permitted upon approval of the Board of Appeals in paragraph 2 of this section.

-- f.
-Display and sale or offering for sale, of farm produce from uses permitted in paragraphs b. and c. above, and products normally sold therewith, provided that: - (1) At least 51% of gross annual sales is from produce raised by the owner, operator or lessee of the stand, and at least 90% of gross annual sales is farm produce. - (2) No stand for such sale is located within twenty-five (25) feet of the street sideline. - (3) Provision is made for off-street parking in accord with Section VII-D. - g.
+Recreation, including golf courses, ski areas and tows, municipal, county or state parks (but not an amusement park), boating, fishing, hunting (where legally permitted), marinas, landings, and any noncommercial recreation use. - e.
+Display and sale or offering for sale, of farm produce from uses permitted in paragraphs b. and c. above, and products normally sold therewith, provided that: - (1) At least 51% of gross annual sales is from produce raised by the owner, operator or lessee of the stand, and at least 90% of gross annual sales is farm produce. - (2) No stand for such sale is located within twenty-five (25) feet of the street sideline. - (3) Provision is made for off-street parking in accord with Section VII-D. - f.
 Accessory buildings and uses. - 2.
-Uses permitted subject to Level 1 special permit as provided in Section VII-F, provided that provisions for disposal of waste products is approved by the Board of Health and parking is provided as required in Section VII-D: - a.
+Uses permitted subject to Level 1 special permit as provided in Section VII-F, provided that provisions for disposal of waste products is approved by the Board of Health and parking is provided as required in Section VII-D:

+- a.
 Restaurants, provided that their use is in connection with a permitted use, and provided that no such building be located within one hundred (100) feet of a district boundary line. - b.
 Country clubs or other membership clubs. - c.
 Commercial picnic areas and swimming areas. - d.
-Day camps, overnight camps, and camp sites, where occupancy is limited to the period between May 15th and September 15, provided that there is only one camp building or site for each 3500 square feet of grass area.
+Day camps, overnight camps, and camp sites, where occupancy is limited to the period between May 15th and September 15th, provided that there is only one camp building or site for each 3500 square feet of grass area.